 - Solvent purge and concentrate collection: The concentrate is then purged of all hydrocarbon solvent as the solvent is pushed back into the solvent tank.
 Purge methods and durations vary depending on what is the goal of the finished product.
 For example, to create shatter, the concentrate is then put into a vacuum oven for two days, to purge all remaining solvent with low heat slowly.
 Once the purge is complete, the system operator collects the concentrate.

-Industry professionals choose Precision Extraction closed-loop extraction systems for their quality, safety, and precise operation.
-In fact, concentrates made on Precision Extraction closed-loop extraction systems have won more awards than any other brand.
+Industry professionals choose Precision’s closed-loop extractors for their quality, safety, and precise operation.
+Explore Precision closed-loop hydrocarbon extractors.

 Want to know more?
 Check out our blog on The Key Benefits of Closed-Loop Extraction.